Simie/OpenAOE/Docs/engine.md

 ## Update Loop

-The main update loop occurs in 3 stages, has one set of inputs and one set of outputs.
+The main update loop occurs in 2 stages, has one set of inputs and one set of outputs.

 Input: Commands
 Output: Events

 - Process Commands
 - System Update Bursts
-- Process Events

 ### Stages